Shreveport Infectious Disease

 MD2B Connect Physician ID # 259

-Where will this rotation take place: This inpatient US clinical experience will take place in Shreveport, Louisiana.
+Where will this rotation take place: This combined inpatient and outpatient US clinical experience will take place in Shreveport, Louisiana.

 Hours: Monday to Friday 9 AM to 5 PM